2025 Disney on the Yard Innovation Challenge Terms and Conditions

 c.
 Be verified as a currently enrolled as an undergraduate student (freshman, sophomore, junior or senior) at an accredited HBCU as listed by the U.S. Department of Education on their website located at https://sites.ed.gov/whhbcu/one-hundred-and-five-historically-black-colleges-and-universities/.

 ii.
-Employees of Disney, their immediate family members and household members, are not eligible to participate in the Competition.
+Employees of Disney and their immediate family members and household members are not eligible to participate in the Competition.

 iii.
 All determinations of eligibility shall be made by Disney in its sole discretion.